programacion-bucle-foreach

 Where,

-In each iteration, the FOREACH loop assigns the next element from the collection to the variable element
+In each iteration, the FOREACH loop assigns the next element of the collection to the variable element and executes the associated code block.
+This repeats until all elements in the collection have been processed.

-Equivalence with other loops
+Equivalence with Other Loops

 index = 0;